prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          COLLECTDISPLAY\_TOOLBAR

    Description
-         contains all markers to list and handle (toolbarfeatures like 'add/delete/move') pages in collection
+         Contain all markers to list and handle (toolbar features like 'add/delete/move') pages in collection

 .. container:: table-row